Patna–Ranchi Jan Shatabdi Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12365 Patna Junction–Ranchi Junction Jan Shatabdi Express covers the distance of 411 km in 7 hours 55 mins (56.05 km/hr) & in 7 hours 50 mins as 12366 Ranchi Junction–Patna Junction Jan Shatabdi Express (57.08 km/hr).
+The 12365 Patna Junction–Ranchi Junction Jan Shatabdi Express covers the distance of 411 km in 7 hours 45 mins (56.05 km/h) and in 7 hours 55 mins as 12366 Ranchi Junction–Patna Junction Jan Shatabdi Express (57.08 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.